 IDALA Grant Program

-The 2019 Grant Cycle is now open
+The 2019 Grant Cycle is now closed

 Schools and school districts located within the area served by IDALA are eligible to apply.
 IDALA serves Los Angeles, Ventura, Santa Barbara, and Kern Counties in the state of California.
 Grant recipients may apply only once within a period of two academic years after receiving grant funds.
 Acceptance and participation in the grant program will be at the sole discretion of the IDALA Grants Committee with approval from IDALA's Executive Board.